efeefe/is/pages/02.stuff/seeds-digital-reforestation/item.md

     limit: 10
 ---

 > **Update:** the current version of this text was included as a chapter of [Driving Design II](https://distributeddesign.eu/resources/driving-design-book-ii/), published by the [Distributed Design Plaform](https://distributeddesign.eu/).
 That version is available as a free PDF from their website, but there are some minor errors.
-I corrected them and made an edited PDF available [here](DDBook_year6_online_FSF.pdf) (13,4 Mb PDF) while the official version is not updated.
+I corrected them and made an edited PDF available [here](DDBook_year6_online_FSF.pdf) (13,4 Mb PDF) while the official version is not fixed.

 ---

-Berlin, ~~May 2023~~ (updated March 2024)
+_Berlin, ~~May 2023~~ (last updated March 2024)_

 >"Protecting what's left is not enough
 >